jdevfullstack/github-stats-guide/README.md

-The `Contributed To` component as part of the computation is actually your repos and repos of others when you create pull requests, even if they simply closed them.
+The `Contributed To` component as part of the computation is actually your repos and repos of others when you create pull requests, even if they were not merged.
 But of course, you can't create spam.
 So, in order to achieve this, you want to focus on a pull request.
 It's not always about submitting proposed changes in a code base,